Rabia Butt

 Rabia Butt (born Rabia Rashid, 26 February 1990) is a Pakistani supermodel and actress.
 She has been the face of many leading brands in Pakistan, including Khaadi, Élan, and Sapphire.
-She has won two Lux Style Awards and a BCW award for her work in Pakistan's fashion industry.
+She has won two Lux Style Awards and a Bridal Couture Week award for her work in Pakistan's fashion industry.
 Later, she pursued a career in acting.

 Career

 She filmed her debut feature film titled Hijrat (2016), directed by Farooq Mengal, opposite Asad Zaman.
 The film was released in 2016.

 She appeared in several music videos such as Saaiyaan by Qurat-ul-Ain Balouch and Nakhun by Sajjad Ali.